songify-rocks/Songify/docs/releases/beta_update.md

 - **Upload song info** for the [widget generator](https://widget.songify.rocks) (needs the new API token)
 - Local **web server** HTTP JSON and WebSocket control (`ws://127.0.0.1:<port>/`) and data stream (`/ws/data`)
 - Optional **WebSocket password** (added in 1.8.13)
-- Players: Spotify, Windows Playback API, foobar2000, VLC, Browser Companion, Pear Desktop
+- Players: Spotify, Windows Playback API, foobar2000, VLC, Browser Companion, Pear Desktop, Qobuz
 - Twitch rewards, refunds, Bits SR, aliases, skip-only-non-requested, artist CSV blocklist sync from 1.8.13

 New file you may want in OBS: **`canvas.mp4`** in the same output folder, if canvas download is enabled.